July 16th, 1 pm - 5 pm

 If you struggle setting and maintaining your boundaries or if you're not really sure what the hell a boundary looks and feels like, this is for you.

-If you get triggered in relationship, in intimate moments, and don't know what to do, this is also for you.
+If you get triggered in relationship, in intimate or erotic moments, and don't know what to do to stop, slow down, or change direction, this is also for you.

 If you worry that communicating a limit you have with someone you care for will ruin the relationship, this is the place for you.

-It can be real hard to find your center, maintain your sense of self, and lean into your own greatness in the midst of worrying about someone's reaction to your authentic needs and desires.
+It can be real hard to find your center, maintain your sense of self, and own your power in the midst of worrying about someone's reaction to your authentic needs and desires.

-It can be real hard to stand your ground in relationships, with your boss or co-workers, with your friends, family or lovers when you're feeling off balance, ungrounded, and anxious.
+It can be real hard to stand your ground in relationships, with your boss or co-workers, with your friends, family, or lovers when you feel like you have to take care of their reaction to your needs.

 And if you're feeling any or all of these things, it can be real fucking difficult or feel damn near impossible to claim your space with your voice or your body and feel secure in who you are in each of your moments.